 Walt Disney (DIS) Stock Sinks As Market Gains: What You Should Know

-Heading into today, shares of the entertainment company had gained 0.55% over the past month, lagging the Consumer Discretionary sector's gain of 3.47% and the S&P 500's gain of 1.82% in that time.
+Prior to today's trading, shares of the entertainment company had lost 0.01% over the past month.
+This has lagged the Consumer Discretionary sector's gain of 5.91% and the S&P 500's gain of 3.81% in that time.

-Wall Street will be looking for positivity from DIS as it approaches its next earnings report date.
-In that report, analysts expect DIS to post earnings of $1.48 per share.
-This would mark a year-over-year decline of 19.57%.
+DIS will be looking to display strength as it nears its next earnings release.
+The company is expected to report EPS of $1.48, down 19.57% from the prior-year quarter.
 Our most recent consensus estimate is calling for quarterly revenue of $21.14 billion, up 38.15% from the year-ago period.

-Any recent changes to analyst estimates for DIS should also be noted by investors.
+Investors might also notice recent changes to analyst estimates for DIS.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 Over the past month, the Zacks Consensus EPS estimate has moved 4.64% lower.
-DIS is currently sporting a Zacks Rank of #3 (Hold).
+DIS is holding a Zacks Rank of #3 (Hold) right now.

-Looking at its valuation, DIS is holding a Forward P/E ratio of 27.72.
-This valuation marks a premium compared to its industry's average Forward P/E of 19.69.
+Valuation is also important, so investors should note that DIS has a Forward P/E ratio of 27.43 right now.
+For comparison, its industry has an average Forward P/E of 19.14, which means DIS is trading at a premium to the group.

-It is also worth noting that DIS currently has a PEG ratio of 5.82.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Media Conglomerates was holding an average PEG ratio of 5.82 at yesterday's closing price.
+It is also worth noting that DIS currently has a PEG ratio of 5.76.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+The Media Conglomerates industry currently had an average PEG ratio of 5.76 as of yesterday's close.

 The Media Conglomerates industry is part of the Consumer Discretionary sector.
 This industry currently has a Zacks Industry Rank of 98, which puts it in the top 39% of all 250+ industries.